-AusRelief aim to deliver 7000 packages of Qurban meat at the cost of AUD $135 per package.
-This will be to Syrian and Palestinian refugee communities in Lebanon, and the poor and needy in Cambodia and Nigeria.
+AusRelief aim to deliver 7000 packages of Qurban meat to Africa, Asia and the Middle East.
+This will also support Syrian and Palestinian refugee communities in Lebanon, and the poor and needy in Cambodia, Tanzania, Bangladesh, Rohingya Refugees, Ethiopia and Nigeria.

 What animals will be part of the Qurban and be in the Qurban donation package?

 At AusRelief, the animals which will be part of the Qurban will consist of cow, sheep or goat according to the ‘an’aam classification.

 Who will conduct the Qurban and how will it be distributed?

 The Qurban will be personally handled and delivered to those that need it the most, and be completed and supervised by the team at AusRelief.
 The Qurban will be completed in Australia at large Australian abattoirs and shipped internationally.
 In the case of Asia & Africa, fresh meat will be cut in the local countries and distributed on the same day.